 Stems are mostly hollow and bamboo-like.
 They are green in appearance with red/purple speckles.
 Leaves alternate along the length of the stem producing the characteristic zig-zag pattern.

 During summer months the leaves are a lush green and heart/spade shape which grows into a point and can reach a length of up to 20cm.

-The flowers bloom in late summer-early autumn (August/September) and form white/cream coloured clusters that can be 10cm long.
+The flowers on Japanese Knotweed bloom in late summer-early autumn (August/September) and form white/cream coloured clusters that can be 10cm long.

 Japanese knotweed roots / the rhizome exterior is a dark brown colour and the center core is orange/yellow.
 Fresh rhizome can be easily snapped.

 Damage caused by Japanese Knotweed